ejh243/BrainFANS/documentation/docs/Contributing/Contributing_to_repository/development-pipeline.md

 ### Assign relevant tags (if applicable)

 Add relevant personnel to assignees section, assignees will be notified of the issue.
-Most of the time you will be at least adding yourself (unless you don't plan to address the issue).
-You can also add further labels to the issue if they are relevant (obvious labels will be added for you).
+If you are planning on address the issue yourself, remember to assign yourself.
+You can also add further labels to the issue if they are relevant (obvious labels related to the type of issue template you have selected will be added for you).

 ![Screenshot of applying labels](/development-pipeline/assign-labels.png)